Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Results and discussions

 Fig.~\ref{fig:single_mem} presents the results for a single PQM.
 We set $T_{\rm osc} =100\,\tau$.
 Depending on the ratio between the two characteristic times, $T_{\rm osc}$ and $T$, different input-output curves arise.
-When $T=0.01\, T_{\rm osc}=\tau$, the average input flux $\langle N_{\rm in}\rangle$ at previous times does not enter in the feedback law, and the input-output relation is almost a parabola, first curve in Fig.~\ref{fig:single_mem}.
+When $T=0.01\, T_{\rm osc}=\tau$, the average input flux $\langle N_{in}\rangle$ at previous times does not enter in the feedback law, and the input-output relation is almost a parabola, first curve in Fig.~\ref{fig:single_mem}.
 For $\tau<T<T_{\rm osc}$ (second to fifth curves in Fig.~\ref{fig:single_mem}), the input-output curve is characterized by a hysteresis figure pinched at the origin \footnote{A hysteresis figure is pinched at a point when its ascending and descending branches are tangent to each other in this point~\cite{DiVentraPershin2023}.}, while remaining nonlinear.
+The curves are taken with clockwise orientation for a periodic sweep of the input photon number.
 Finally, for $T=T_{\rm osc}$ the input-output relation becomes temporally punctual (memory effect is lost) and linear, last curve in Fig.~\ref{fig:single_mem}.
 These behaviours are analogous to the electric case~\cite{Chua1971,Strukov2008}, since the feedback law considers the average of the input flux over a full period.
 Together with the experimental data, numerical simulation results are also reported (the blue curves).
 In the simulations results reported in Fig.~\ref{fig:single_mem} (see Appendix~\ref{app:simulations} for details), the non-unitary visibilities extracted from the calibration routine are included for all the MZIs used in the experiments.